-The Terry Lee Wells Nevada Discovery Museum (often referred to by locals simply as “the Discovery”) is Nevada’s largest hands-on science center.
-From larger-than-life dinosaur fossils and perplexing puzzles to room-sized, multi-level interactive displays, the Discovery boasts a whopping, experience-packed 67,000 square feet of ever-changing, hands-on (and even “climb-on”) exhibitions focused on science, technology, engineering, art, history and invention—all designed to inspire curiosity, creativity and the joy of lifelong learning in everyone who visits.
+The Terry Lee Wells Nevada Discovery Museum in Reno—often known to locals as “The Discovery”— is Nevada’s largest hands-on science center.
+From larger-than-life dinosaur fossils and perplexing puzzles to room-sized, multi-level interactive displays, The Discovery Museum boasts a whopping, experience-packed 67,000 square feet of ever-changing, hands-on (and even “climb-on”) exhibitions focused on science, technology, engineering, art, history, and invention—all designed to inspire curiosity, creativity, and the joy of lifelong learning to everyone who visits.

-Some favorite permanent exhibitions include a NASA research and design center; the towering water cycle-themed Cloud Climber jungle gym; the Reno arm of the invention-themed Spark!
-Lab Smithsonian; the totally hands-on, art and science project-filled Da Vinci’s Corner; and Mindbender Mansion, a sprawling “house” with room after thematic room of 40 brainteasers and 4 collaborative challenges that unlock clues and secret passwords.
+Some favorite permanent exhibitions at the Terry Lee Wells Nevada Discovery Museum in Reno include a NASA research and design center; the towering water cycle-themed Cloud Climber jungle gym; the Reno arm of the invention-themed Spark!
+Lab Smithsonian; the totally hands-on, art and science project-filled Da Vinci’s Corner; and Mindbender Mansion, a sprawling “house” with room after thematic room of 40 brainteasers and four collaborative challenges that unlock clues and secret passwords.

 Travel Nevada Pro Tip